How Can I Document My PTSD in Order to Get Social Security Benefits?

 • interacting with others (in socially appropriate ways)

-• concentrating on tasks (being able to finish work at a reasonable pace)
+• concentrating on tasks (being able to finish work at a reasonable pace), and

 • learning, understanding, and remembering information (including following instructions and applying new knowledge to tasks).

-It is important to make sure that Social Security has all the medical evidence related to your PTSD and all your other impairments, including records of inpatient or outpatient psychiatric treatment and clinic notes from counseling and therapy.
-While Social Security will usually request your treatment records from the previous year when you file your disability application, you should provide Social Security with all relevant records from the last several years, if not more.
+Make sure that Social Security has all the medical records related to your PTSD, including inpatient or outpatient psychiatric treatment records and clinical notes from counseling and therapy.
+The agency will usually request treatment records from the previous year when you file your disability application, but you should provide Social Security with all relevant records from the last several years, if not more.

 • sustain a routine without special supervision